jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Carnage
 Set: The Defenders
 **Maximum Carnage**
 Carnage’s power triggers when he stuns or gets stunned.
-So it’s possible for it to trigger twice in one combat.
+So it’s possible for it to triggerthe team affiliations you have on faceup characters on your side.
+So Mysterio’s power means you can play any plot twicest in one combat.

 # Chameleon
 ## Chameleon (MC)
 Set: Spidey-Foes
 **Blessing in Disguise**
-If Chameleon appears in the middle of the game, then **Blessing in Disguise** will copy any "appears" powers on face-up **Sinister Syndicate** Supporting Characters on your side.
+If Chameleon appears in the middle of the game, then **Blessing in Disguise** will copy any "appears" powers on face-up **Sinister Syndicate** Supporting Cyour hand even if you only have, say, characters on your side.

 ## Chameleon (SC)
 Set: Sinister Syndicate